Does an Learning Management Systems Support Complex Training Programs and Outcomes?

 Tracking and Assessment

 Another advantage is tracking progress.
-An LMS offers in-depth analytics tracking the learner’s performance.
-Such analytics signal instructors where learners are struggling for quick intervention.
-The system also accommodates a variety of assessment types—from multiple-choice questions to essays—so different that it assures all aspects of participant understanding are being evaluated.
+An LMS provides in-depth analytics that track the learner’s performance.
+Such analytics instructors where learners are struggling for quick intervention.
+The system also accommodates a variety of assessment types—from multiple-choice questions to essays—ensuring that all aspects of participant understanding are evaluated.

 Support for Collaborative Learning